 This 15th century Palace of Rana Kumbha is a classic specimen of Rajput architecture.
 It was built by Rana Kumbha during whose reign Mewar prospered and scaled new heights.

-Kumbha Shyam Temple: Built during the reign of Rana Kumbha, the temple is a fine example in the Indo-Aryan style.
-The shrine is famous for housing an image of Varaha, the boar incarnation of Vishnu.
+Kumbha Shyam Temple: Worked during the rule of Rana Kumbha, the sanctuary is a fine model in the Indo-Aryan style.
+The altar is well known for lodging a picture of Varaha, the pig manifestation of Vishnu.

 Kalika Mata Temple: Dedicated to the Mother Goddess Kali, the temple has beautiful carvings.
 The carvings include the famous scenes of the churning of the ocean by the gods and demons.
 There is an image of Surya guarding the main entrance to the temple.

 Meerabai Temple: Built-in north Indian style with a delicately curved.
-Tower the temple is dedicated to Meerabai, the famous Jodhpur princess and mystic poetess.
+Tower the sanctuary is committed to Meerabai, the well known Jodhpur princess and spiritualist poetess.

-Gaumukh Kund: The Gaumukh Kund is a deep tank and considered to be a holy place.
-Located in the tranquil surroundings, this spot offers spectacular views across the plains.
+Gaumukh Kund: The Gaumukh Kund is a profound tank and viewed as a blessed spot.
+Situated in the peaceful environment, this spot offers astounding sees over the fields.

 Padmini’s Palace: Padmini’s Palace is built beside the lotus pool.
 With a historical pavilion that changed the course of the history of Chittor.
 Ala-ud Ala-ud-din Khilji’s obsession with her beauty led to the bloody battle in 1303 A.D.
-Padmini committed Jauhar, immolating herself in a pyre to avoid capture by the invader.
 Travel to Rajasthan will acquaint you with the highly cherished notion that death is preferable to dishonour.

 Shopping in Chittorgarh